Best Password Manager For Windows 2023: Our TOP 3

-Think about how many apps you use and how many accounts you've got.
-There are probably quite a few, right?
-Each one of those accounts has its own password you better not forget.
-Maybe you just write down their passwords or save login data in your browser.
-You probably use the same passwords on multiple sites - one of the worst things you could do security-wise.
+Take a minute to count how many apps you use and the number of digital accounts you've created; dozens, hundreds, thousands?
+And each with a unique password that needs to be memorized.
+Maybe you write them down or save login data in your browser.
+You probably use similar, or even identical passwords on multiple sites - one of the worst things imaginable so far as security is concerned.

 Top 3 Password Managers for Windows

 The list of providers is long, making selecting the right password manager being anything but easy.
 Making things more difficult, most services offer similar features and functionality at comparable prices.
 At the same time, small differences here and there can greatly affect your experience with the software.
 Like most things tech, each platform has developed its own fanbase, members of which swear by the superiority of their platform over those of its competitors.
 We've tried to take a more objective approach here, simply listing our top 3 password managers for Windows.

 Dashlane's strong showing during our evaluation secured it the top spot overall, with its Windows version cutting a mighty fine figure.
 Both the desktop client and web interface are intuitive and well-designed, offering users access to an unparalleled array of features.
 As if that wasn't enough, Dashlane's browser extension is one of the best on the market, brilliantly complementing the desktop version.

 Getting back to those features though, Dashlane offers many which other providers lack.
 Its convenient password changer automatically alters passwords for a range of popular Internet services and sites with a single mouse click.

 Dashlane's intuitive app puts access to a wealth of important features at your fingertips.

 The app's current version even comes with a VPN.
 Dashlane also impresses among features common to password managers, with its security dashboard and password generator, being two of the best we encountered.

 Most features are reserved for premium users, however, a Dashlane subscription is, at least in our eyes, the best option for a Windows user willing to pay for quality.